Siege of Galle (1640): Aftermath

 The two generals finally arrived on 12 April 1640 and were greeted by the relieved Portuguese who were anxious by their delay.
 They had run into a storm and had decided to rest and refit at Mannar.
 Governor António Mascarenhas was so infuriated by their decision to delay that he summoned them to provide explanations for their actions.
 Colombo soon received additional reinforcements from Bengal, Tranquebar, and Negapatam.
 With these reinforcements, they managed to recapture Negombo on 8 November 1640.
-In retaliation for the actions of the Dutch at Galle, the Portuguese were determined to not to give quarter to the defenders but the veterans managed to convince their commanders to accept the surrender.
+In retaliation for the actions of the Dutch at Galle, the Portuguese were determined not to give quarter to the defenders but the veterans managed to convince their commanders to accept the surrender.

 Fiscal Gerard Herbers delivered the news of the conquest to Batavia by the ships Utrecht and Middelburg and the victory was celebrated on 29 April 1640 with a thanksgiving service and a military display.
 Throughout the next few years, the Portuguese harassed Galle Korale but failed to recapture the fort.
 Once they tried to bribe the Dutch commander to surrender the fort but it proved unsuccessful.
 Later, after the loss of Colombo in 1656 and Jaffna in 1658, Portuguese colonial rule in Sri Lanka ended.